Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 5- The Investigator](/blog/enneagram/enneagram-type-5)

 - **Core Emotion:** Fear
-- **Childhood Wound:** Fives felt ambivalent towards both their parental figures.
+- **Childhood Wound:** Fives felt ambivalent towards their parental figures.
 They felt like “odd ducks,” forever on the outside looking in.
-To cope, Fives retreated from the outside world and focused on mastering a unique subject of interest.
+Fives retreated from the outside world to cope and focused on mastering a unique subject of interest.

 </article>
 <article class="section-content">